Optimization

 CLM Sequoia isn't a white-labeled third-party tool.
 We built it from the ground up, purpose-designed for legal marketing's specific complexities.
 Sequoia powers every part of our AEO approach:

 Content Intelligence: Sequoia analyzes the competitive landscape for every practice area and location.
 It identifies the specific questions AI answer engines are processing, which firms are getting cited, and where gaps exist.
 This intelligence shapes content strategy that targets AI citation opportunities with precision.
-Sequoia even fact checks content, checks for bar attorney advertising compliance, and cross-references our legal library to make sure your audience and answer engines are getting the truth and nothing but the truth.
+Sequoia also fact checks content, verifies bar attorney advertising compliance, and cross-references our legal library to make sure your audience and answer engines are getting the truth and nothing but the truth.

 Technical Optimization: Schema markup implementation, accessibility compliance, and content audit tools all run through Sequoia.
 Our content audit tools flag AEO readiness issues and rank improvements by potential impact.